-Most of your peers are paying over $1,200 for a Kaplan or TPR course, yet they’re completely overlooking the prep hack that’s completely FREE – meditation.
+Most of your peers are paying hundreds to learn MCAT prep tactics, yet they’re completely overlooking the prep hack that’s completely FREE – meditation.

-When you’re investing that much in your future, it’s probably worth the test at least, at least to see if it works for you…
+When you’re investing and have already invested so much into your future, wouldn't you say it’s probably worth the test at least, to see if it works for you...?

 This is how much we want you to take this seriously!